-James L. Goodwin & Natchaug State Forest Trails
+Mountain Bike Trails - James L. Goodwin & Natchaug State Forest

 A network of doubletrack and singletrack multi-use snowmobile trails, dirt and gravel roads within the two Connecticut State Forests pass through a mixed forested landscape of tall hemlocks, white pines, mixed hardwoods, wetlands, reservoir and pondscapes.
 Some stands of trees have been around since the mid-1800's.

 The snowmobile trails in Natchaug State Forest provide connectors between the woods roads.
 Some stretches of the secondary roads may be overgown with brush.
-In general, these natural material roads and footpaths are open to mountain bikes.
+In general, these natural material roads and footpaths are open to mountain bikes except where noted.

-This trail network allows for a variety of mountain bike loop ride options that encompass the entire Natchaug State Forest.
+This trail network allows for a variety of blazed mountain bike loop ride options that encircles and girdles the entire James L. Goodwin & Natchaug State Forests.
 Mountain biking loop rides of 7+ miles in Natchaug State Forest alone are possible.

-You can also access The Airline Trail - Northern section from the James L. Conservation Center for a bike ride all the way to the Massachussets border.
+You can also access The Airline Trail - Northern section from the James L. Conservation Center for a bicycle ride all the way to the Massachussets border!

 James L. Goodwin & Natchaug State Forest Trail Connections